jakesig/CivE-Bot/README.md

     ```
 3. Create a file in the same directory of `index.js` called `status.txt`.
 The `status.txt` file will just contain the desired status of the bot.
 4. Ensure that there is a channel named "Member Count" and a channel named "Members Online" for member tracking.
-5. Ensure that there is a text channel named "action-log" for the action log.
+5. Ensure that there is a text channel named "action-log" for the action log, and a channel named "welcome" for welcome messages.

 ### Commands